szabgab/rust.code-maven.com/pages/mutant-testing-xmlem.md

 The 165 missed mutants indicate that there are lots of places the code could be changed and the test would not catch the regression.

+## Conclusion

+Given that the test coverage is "only" 57.65% this might not be such a great example showing that "high test coverage might not mean the code is really tested", but I should probably convert those `println!` macros to `assert_eq!` macros and then run both of these again.

+What would be really nice if the two reports could be combined and it would emphasize the statements that were covered by the test coverage, but still don't fail the tests if they are changed.